create3000/x_ite/docs/_posts/components/Picking/PrimitivePickSensor.md

 - Do not wrap extra quotation marks around these SFString enumeration values, since "quotation" "marks" are only used for MFString values.

-### SFBool [out] **isActive**
-{: #field-isActive }

-*isActive* indicates when the intersecting object is picked by the picking geometry.
-Output event *isActive*=true gets sent once a picked item is found.
-Output event *isActive*=false gets sent once no picked item is found.

-#### Warning

-- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFNode [in, out] **pickingGeometry** NULL <small>[Cone|Cylinder|Sphere|Box]</small>
 {: #field-pickingGeometry }